-Border regions seems to have some of the best cuisine.
-The Alsace region currently part of France was once a part of Germany – many residents here speak a language called Alsatian which is more German than French.
+Border regions seems to have some of the best cuisine and Alsatian Food exemplifies this.
+The Alsace region, currently part of France, was once a part of Germany.
 Eating in Alsace, you get a taste of both French and German foods and a third version of the blend of the two cuisines.

 Regional Alsace Food Specialties